 Limited Experiences – Are you a big fan of character meals and dinner shows?
 Those are not going to be running during the reopening (for the most part).
 Other experiences like private and in-room dining are also being shelved.

-Reservations Changed – All previously Disney World dining reservations have been canceled and guests have to re-book all their restaurants for upcoming trips.
-New dining reservations for select guests are now available.
+Reservations Changed – All previous Disney World dining reservations made before May have been canceled and guests have to re-book all their restaurants for upcoming trips.
+New dining reservations are now available to all guests.
 Read more about dining reservations below.

 Big Changes to Disney World Restaurants